-ALWAYS configure the safety thermostat after it is installed.
-Without configuration, the unit will ignore the safety thermostat contact.
+ALWAYS configure the safety thermostat for the additional zone after it is installed.
+Without configuration, the indoor unit will ignore the safety thermostat contact.

-The preferential kWh rate power supply contact is connected to the same terminals (X5M/9+10) as the safety thermostat.
-Thus, the system can have EITHER preferential kWh rate power supply OR a safety thermostat.
+The preferential kWh rate power supply contact is connected to the same terminals (X5M/9+10) as the safety thermostat for the additional zone.
+It is only possible for the system to have EITHER preferential kWh rate power supply OR a safety thermostat for the additional zone.